-When you consider the amount of tasks we complete as a coach, it is helpful to consider how we facilitate our athletes and program as an optional term.
+When you consider the amount of tasks we complete as a softball coach, it is helpful to consider how we facilitate softball team success.
 A facilitator is one who essentially assists or guides others in accomplishing a task or goal.
 According to Dictionary.com the definition of facilitate is: to make easier or less difficult; help forward (an action, a process, etc.)

 We are referred to as coaches by those around softball, and even those that are not connected to the game.
 We can actually use the word facilitator in the place of coach in many instances during practices and games.
 One of the ways we facilitate is by providing tools such as equipment to execute drills.
 Bats, balls and bases are often provided by the coaches.
 This is a simple way to relate coaching to facilitating.
 But wait.
 There’s more.